-The Council will meet a minimum of four (4) times (quarterly) per year via conference call and at least 2 times per year face-to-face, with one meeting aligned with the Annual Alliance conference.
+The Council will meet a minimum of four (4) times (quarterly) per year via conference call and face to face as needed, with one meeting aligned with the Annual Alliance conference.
 The Chair may call additional meetings as needed.
 Vendor Partner representatives may be invited to Global Council meetings as needed.